alimatai/AdaptSearch_Documentation/source/CodeML_Results_Analysis.rst

    conda install -c anaconda numpy conda install -c anaconda pandas

-.. warning:: I had many versions and dependancies conflicts and crashes !
+.. warning:: This has been already mentionned, but we had many versions and dependancies conflicts and crashes !
 I suspect a conflict between Python versions (2.7/3.4) / PyQt versions (4/5) and ete3 versions.
 This needs to be investigated.

 Reference
 =========